The Chamonix Classics course is a great week for anybody looking to experience first hand the best of the valley’s alpinism.

 They are basic but comfortable.
 They can cater for vegetarians.
 Food is usually on a set menu basis (3 course in the evening, hot drink and bread/jam/cereal for breakfast).
 Often there is no running water and you have to buy water to drink and wash with (no showers).
 You can usually buy tea, coffee, wine, beer, soft drinks, chocolate bars and snacks.

 Sleeping arrangements are normally dormitory style bunkbeds (eg 6 people on the bottom, 6 on the top) with blankets or duvets.
-No sleeping bags are needed, rather a ‘sheet sleeping bag’ should be brought.
+No sleeping bags are needed, rather a ‘sheet sleeping bag liner’ should be brought.
 The huts provide slippers for wearing around the hut.
-On this course we ask the hut guardians to provide a packed lunch for the team each day.

-You can expect a good atmosphere and a stunning view!
+You can always expect a good atmosphere and a stunning view!

-Below is an example itinerary (please note this is just an idea – and subject to change!).
-Other options include the Aiguille du Peigne, Midi-Plan traverse, Papillon ridge, South face of the Midi, or classic rock routes such as the Frison Roche … the list of possibilities is almost limitless!
+Below is an example itinerary (please note this is just a guide and subject to change).
+Other options include the Aiguille du Peigne, Midi-Plan traverse, Papillon ridge, South face of the Midi, or classic rock routes such as the Frison Roche.
+The list of possibilities is limitless!

-We meet Saturday evening at 6pm to go through the weather/conditions and the weeks plans.
-There should be time to pick up any hire gear youi may need.
+We meet in the evening at 6pm to discuss the weather/conditions and the plan for the week.
+There is time to pick up any hire gear you may need.

-Drive to Italy and enjoy the stunning views of the Aiguille de Midi en route to the Traverse of the Entreves – an airy scramble and perfect way to get back into the swing of glacier travel, moving together on rock, and finding your feet in crampons.
+Drive through the Mont Blanc tunnel to Italy and enjoy the stunning views of the south east face of Mont Blanc en route to the Traverse of the Entreves – an airy scramble and perfect way to get back into the swing of glacier travel, moving together on rock, and finding your feet in crampons.
 Stay in the Torino Hut.

-A more relaxed day!
-Climb the classic Cosmiques Arret – another mixed route with an exhilarating mix of snowy ridges, rocky scrambles, and short abseils, before arriving in style to ‘oohs’ and ‘aaahs’ from the tourist viewing platform as you clamber over the barrier and back into the lift station.
-Cable car back to Chamonix for a relaxing evening in the valley.
+A more relaxed day today but still plenty to learn and enjoy.
+Climb the classic Cosmiques Arete and/or Points Lachenal traverse – another mixed route with an exhilarating mix of snowy ridges, rocky scrambles, and short abseils.
+Take the cable car back to Chamonix for a relaxing evening in the valley and a nice hot shower.

-Another ‘alpine’ start and long, but exciting, day – finishing off your week with something special.
-Head up the glacier from the hut towards the Aiguille de Chardonnet, alongside which runs the spectacular Forbes Arret – a mixed climb incorporating a bit of everything you’ve practised during the week.
+Another alpine start and a long but exciting day – finishing off your week with something special.
+Head up the glacier from the hut towards the Aiguille de Chardonnet, alongside which runs the spectacular Forbes Arete – a mixed climb incorporating a bit of everything you’ve practised during the week.
 Snowy ridges, scrambling, traverses, rock and ice.

-Enjoy spectacular views from the ridge, before heading back down to Chamonix to relax and congratulate yourself on a successful week’s mountaineering!
+Enjoy spectacular views from the ridge, before heading back down to Chamonix to relax and congratulate yourself on a successful week of mountaineering!

 The Effects of Altitude